 If you’re looking for a leisurely stroll, head on the Runyon Canyon Road trail.
 If you’re looking for to break s sweat, head onto the Star Trail, and if you’re looking for a little cardio exercise, head onto the Hero Trail.
 You’ll get some epic views of the city, too! 🏔

 3.)
-Find the Hollywood Sign
+Free things to do in Los Angeles: Find the Hollywood Sign

 It’s one of the most famous landmarks in the city and has become one of the global symbols of LA, which you’ve gotta see.
 Yes, it’s just a sign and yes, you’ll probably be done after 30 minutes but you’re in LA, so why not.
 One area to get a great shot is at Beachwood Canyon but you’ll find lots of places in the city.